spiral/docs/docs/en/grpc/configuration.md

-# GRPC — Installation and Configuration
+# GRPC — Getting started

 Using REST APIs for communication between microservices has been a common approach for many years.
 However, REST APIs have some limitations and challenges that can impact the performance, scalability, and reliability of your system.